HARIOM317/SIH-WebApp/README.md

     cd backend
     npm install

-4. Environment Setup:

-Create a .env file in the server directory to set up all environment variables:
+4. Environment Setup: Create a .env file in the backend directory to set up all environment variables.

 5. Run the app: